Last Updated on January 23, 2022 by Anne-Marie

 - Line baking sheet with aluminum foil.

-- Using a 1 tablespoon cookie dough scoop, scoop ground meat on to baking sheet until sheet is covered.
+- Using a 1 tablespoon cookie dough scoop, scoop ground meat onto to baking sheet until the sheet is covered.

-- Since ground meat will be too sticky to shape into meatballs, place baking sheet in freezer for 10-15 minutes until meatballs are slightly firmed up.
+- Since ground meat will be too sticky to shape into meatballs, place the baking sheet in the freezer for 10-15 minutes until meatballs are slightly firmed up.

-- Remove baking sheet from freezer.
-Shape meatballs using the palms of your hands, and place back on to baking sheet.
+- Remove the baking sheet from the freezer.
+Shape meatballs using the palms of your hands, and place back on to the baking sheet.

 - Bake meatballs for approximately 15-20 minutes or until golden brown and cooked through.